fbpx

 To put it in context, the label has been a complete accident and all of the decisions that have been made after I decided to go ahead all came about quite quickly.
 The name is always one of the most difficult things to come up with.

-I came up with 8 names, 7 of them I wasn’t really sure about, but the 8th one was a name that I had since I was a teenager for a band that I was going to be in, but never happened.
-It’s a bit of a weird one…it doesn’t actually make sense.
-It’s made up…the words have multiple meanings.
+I came up with eight names, seven of them I wasn’t really sure about, but the eighth one was a name that I had since I was a teenager for a band that I was going to be in, but never happened.
+It’s a bit of a weird one – it doesn’t actually make sense – it’s made up and the words have multiple meanings.

 When I was a teenager I though ‘Meda’ was a thousand, and ‘Fury’ was flowers…. thousands of flowers, but that’s not what it means in Latin, it’s just what I thought it meant.
 That was probably 20 years ago.

-When you’re in that creative period of your teenage years, you’re just writing down track listings for compilations and stuff like that, that you’re never going to get time to do, so I just had all of these pieces of paper with scribbles of band names and stuff.
+When I was in that creative period of my teenage years, I was writing down track listings for compilations and stuff like that, that I was never going to get time to do, so I just had all of these pieces of paper with scribbles of band names.

-How did R&S persuade you to run the label then?
+How did R&S Records invite you to setup the label?

 They were looking at expanding the R&S team after some people left, they were looking for new A&R guys.
 They needed more people.